fiumad/Low-Pass-FIR-Filter/README.md

 ![3-Parallel FIR Filter with Fine Grain Pipelining - Two Tone Response](./Docs/3-Parallel-Pipelined-FIR-Filter-two_tone_response.png)

 The filter rejects higher frequency components (distributed across the three input branches), and passes lower frequency components.

+### NOTICE: I am awaiting synthesis results from Genus.
+As these designs have gotten more complex, the synthesis time has dramatically increased.
+The synthesis time for the 3-parallel filter was around 3 hours.

 #### Area Report